-How is it that Rowing is so good for you?
+How is it that rowing is so good?

-Well, apart from the joy of getting out on the water and clearing the mind as you concentrate on your rowing technique, rowing gently makes you use a whole group of big and small muscles that are not used in normal day to day activities.
+Well, apart from the pure joy of getting out on the water and clearing the mind, rowing gets you using a whole range of big and small muscles which are not typically used in the average day to day activities.

-The basic rowing action is a coordinated muscle action that requires application of force in a repetitive, maximal and smooth manner.
-Every large muscle group will contribute to this action.
-The muscle requirements have been analyzed by Dr. Thomas Mazzone1.
-The rowing action has been divided into the following sequence:
+The basic rowing action is a coordinated muscle movement that requires application of force in a repetitive, maximal and smooth manner.
+The muscle requirements have been analyzed by Dr. Thomas Mazzone1, with the rowing action being divided into four distinct sequences.

 The erector spinae muscles of the back are relaxed to allow for trunk flexion, which is provided by the abdominals.
 The psoas major and minor and the iliacus flex the pelvis and hips.
 The sartorius muscle rotates the thighs which allows the body to flex between the thighs to obtain maximum reach.
 The hamstrings and gastrocnemius are contracting while the knees are in flexion.
 The quadriceps are elongated and stretched, yet the rectus femoris is contributing to hip flexion.
 The ankles are dorsiflexed by the tibialis anterior.
 The elbows are extended by the triceps brachii.
 The grip on the handle is accomplished by the flexor muscles of the fingers and thumb.